Story Update September 2024

 The two clubs that are easily recognisable are Waterloo (Sky Blue & Gold Bars) and Kensington aka Kenso (White, Red V).

-I’m certain that readers of this article will basically be able to tell me more about some of the players listed.
+I’m certain that readers of this article will be able to tell me more about some of the players listed.
 The couple I spotted are T. Cocking on the bench for Waterloo ‘A’ who I reckon is the late Tom Cocking, Rabbitoh 1st grade player #454 and Kenso ‘C’ fullback K. Longbottom.
-I’m almost certain is the late Souths legend Kevin ‘Lummy’ Longbottom #485.
+I’m almost certain this is the late Souths legend Kevin ‘Lummy’ Longbottom #485.

 I knew both Tom Cocking and Lummy and both were fantastic blokes.
 Tom in particular worked at the Rabbitohs when I played there and he was a wonderful clubman to be around.